-East Cliff, along with our parents and community, is dedicated to provide a rigorous educational environment that creates well-rounded and lifelong learners.
+East Cliff, along with our parents and community, are dedicated to providing a rigorous educational environment that creates well-rounded and lifelong learners.
+We educate, inspire, and empower as we make decisions for our students

 PARTIES/SNACKS/FUNDRAISING

 For safety reasons and to avoid disruption of the learning environment, the office does not deliver flowers, balloons, or other arrangements to students.